layton-brewer/LiveWall/README.md

 permission — no Screen Recording, no TCC prompts.
 It's just a regular window sitting at an unusual window level.

-## Things that need a human to check

-Some of this only really shows itself with someone actually watching:

-- Drop a video on a display → it becomes a looping wallpaper behind the icons
-- Survives switching Spaces and opening Mission Control
-- A fullscreen app pauses that display's playback; leaving fullscreen resumes it
-- Unplug and replug a monitor → its video comes back
-- Quit and reopen the app, or restart the Mac entirely → wallpapers are still there
-- "Pause on battery" actually pauses on unplug and resumes on AC
-- Launch at Login toggle actually adds and removes the login item
-- Screen saver toggle: turn it on, pick LiveWall under System Settings → Screen Saver → Other, and check it plays after going idle.
-If it shows a fallback message instead of your video, re-toggle it after (re)assigning one — Apple's third-party screen saver host has had bugs on recent macOS versions

 ## Code layout